 - Change the color of the greenspace to a slightly darker green.

-- Experiment with changing the base (background) color to a different shade of gray.
+- Experiment with changing the Land (background) color to a different shade of gray.

 - Change the roads to be a darker gray color.